mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Tomcat6.md

     sudo chown -R tomcat6:www-readwrite -R /usr/share/tomcat6

-***
+#### Adjust Tomcat6 `logrotate.d` directory permissions.

-Change that to the following so owner is `root` and the group is `www-readwrite`:
+Change the Tomcat6 logs directory (`/var/log/tomcat6`) so the owner is `root` and the group is `tomcat6`:

+	sudo chown root:tomcat6 /var/log/tomcat6

+Now change the files in that `/var/log/tomcat6` directory to have `tomcat6` as the owner and `root` as the group:

+	sudo chown tomcat6:root /var/log/tomcat6/*

+Adjust the permissions to the `/var/log/tomcat6` directory so group members can execute, read and write and others can read:

 	sudo chmod 775 /var/log/tomcat6

+Adjust the permissions to the files in the `/var/log/tomcat6` directory so group members can read and write and others can read:

 	sudo chmod 664 /var/log/tomcat6/*

-	sudo chown root:tomcat6 /var/log/tomcat6

-	sudo chown tomcat6:root /var/log/tomcat6/*
+#### Adjust Tomcat6 the `logrotate` config file.

-The default `logrotate` stuff needs to be tweaked as well.
+The default Tomcat6 `logrotate` config needs to be tweaked as well.
 So open up the `tomcat6` `logrotate.d` config file:

     sudo nano /etc/logrotate.d/tomcat6